-Odds ratio for advanced age, elevated d-dimer, elevated Caprini score were 1.281(1.276–1.298,p=0.004), 1.374 (1.358–1.449,p=0.004),(1.568,1.150-1.96,p=0.001) respectively were independent predictors of VTE.
+Advanced age, elevated D-dimer levels, and high Caprini scores were identified as independent predictors of postoperative venous thromboembolism (VTE), with odds ratios (OR) of 1.281 (95% CI: 1.276–1.298, p = 0.004), 1.374 (95% CI: 1.358–1.449, p = 0.004), and 1.568 (95% CI: 1.150–1.960, p = 0.001), respectively..
 Besides advanced stage of disease (stage-IV), Gynecological Surgery, colorectal surgery, malignancy in uterus and prolong duration of surgery were also independent predictors of postoperative VTE (P<0.05) for patients under surgery for AM.

 Discussion:

 One of the most common complications among cancer patients is venous thromboembolism (VTE), which comprises of deep vein thrombosis (DVT) or pulmonary embolism (PE).
-Compared to non-cancer patients following similar treatments, cancer patients are at least twice as likely to develop postoperative DVT or PE.15 Approximately 30% of patients who did not get thromboembolic prophylaxis are likely to develop DVT after abdominal surgery, and 1% of these patients will die from PE.16 In the current study, 2.6% of the participants experienced PE, while 9.73% developed DVT.
+Compared to non-cancer patients following similar treatments, cancer patients are at least twice as likely to develop postoperative DVT or PE.15 Approximately 30% of patients who did not get thromboembolic prophylaxis are at risk to develop DVT after abdominal surgery, and 1% of these patients will die from PE.16 In the current study, 2.6% of the participants experienced PE, while 9.73% developed DVT.

 Post-operative VTE was more likely to occur in female patients and elderly individuals.
 According to a recent study, age was a risk factor for PE and DVT on its own.17 For both DVT and PE, age was an independent risk factor in our analysis (OR=1.281, 95% Cl1.276–1.298,p<0.05.
 According to a recent study, it is found that women were more likely to get pulmonary embolism (PE) or deep vein thrombosis (DVT) than males.18 Three patients in our study had PE, and two of them were females.
 Both of them passed away during the postoperative phase.